gunnarmorling/1brc/README.md

 * Adjust that script so that it references your implementation class name.
 If needed, provide any JVM arguments via the `JAVA_OPTS` variable in that script.
 * OpenJDK 21 is the default.
 If a custom JDK build is required, include the SDKMAN command `sdk use java [version]` in the launch shell script prior to application start.
 * (Optional) If you'd like to use native binaries (GraalVM), adjust the _pom.xml_ file so that it builds that binary.
+* Run the test suite by executing _/test.sh <your_GH_user>_; if any differences are reported, fix them before submitting your implementation.
 * Create a pull request against the upstream repository, clearly stating
   * The name of your implementation class.
   * The execution time of the program on your system and specs of the same (CPU, number of cores, RAM).
 This is for informative purposes only, the official runtime will be determined as described below.